182d Fighter Squadron: Air Defense Command

 In July 1960 the unit became one of the first to transition to the F-102A Delta Dagger Mach 1.2 all-weather interceptor and began a 24-hour alert to guard the Texas Gulf coast.
 The 182d enjoyed the distinction of being the first F-102 "Deuce" squadron in the Air National Guard.

-When flight operations ended at Brooks AFB in October 1960, the squadron was moved to nearby Kelly Air Force Base, beginning operations on 1 November 1960.
-In August 1961, as part of an Air Defense Command re-organization, the 182d Fighter Interceptor Squadron's assignment to 136th Air Defense Wing was terminated with 136th being transferred to Tactical Air Command.
-As a result, the 182d was authorized to expand to a group level, and the 149th Fighter-Interceptor Group was established by the National Guard Bureau.
-The 182d Fighter Interceptor Squadron became the group's flying squadron.
-Other squadrons assigned into the group were the 149th Headquarters, 149th Material Squadron (Maintenance), 149th Combat Support Squadron, and the 149th USAF Dispensary.
+When flight operations ended at Brooks Air Force Base in October 1960, the squadron was moved to nearby Kelly Air Force Base, beginning operations on 1 November 1960.
+In August 1961, as part of an Air Defense Command reorganization, the 182d Fighter Interceptor Squadron's assignment to 136th Air Defense Wing was terminated with 136th's mobilization gaining command being transferred to Tactical Air Command (TAC).
+As a result, the 182d was authorized to expand to a group level, and the 149th Fighter Group was established.
+The 182d Fighter-Interceptor Squadron became the group's flying squadron.
+Other elements assigned into the group were the 149th headquarters, 149th Material Squadron (maintenance and supply), 149th Air Base Squadron, and the 149th USAF Dispensary.
 The 149th was directly assigned to the Texas Air National Guard, being operationally gained by the Air Defense Command 33d Air Division.

 As with many other ANG squadrons, the 182d temporally operated two TF-102 twin-seat trainers for ANG F-102 pilots while remaining on runway alert status.
 Also, the squadron operated T-33A Shooting Star jet trainers and a Convair VT-29 transport for courier duties.